Haaland makes scoring return for Borussia Dortmund following injury lay-off

-Erling Haaland wasted no time in resuming normal service for Borussia Dortmund as he found the net on his first appearance back following a spell on the sidelines with injury.
+Erling Haaland wasted no time in resuming normal service for Borussia Dortmund as he found the net on his first appearance back following a spell on the sidelines with injury, and in the process broke a Bundesliga record.

 The Norwegian took to the field on Saturday as a late substitute against Wolfsburg in the Bundesliga.